Best Scope for 17 WSM – The Top 5 Optics in 2023

 Out of all the available scopes I tried with .17 WSM firearms, the Vortex Crossfire II 2-7×32 Riflescope impressed me the most, largely thanks to its versatility and durability.

 Naturally, the rest of the scope is similarly well constructed.
-I discovered that it comes with waterproof and fogproof functionality, enabling you to use it in inclement weather.
+I discovered that it comes with waterproof and fogproof functionality, enabling me to use it in inclement weather.
+The argon purging definitely kept the scope fog-free even in cold early morning temperatures around freezing.
+After getting caught in a heavy rainstorm during one hunt, I found no issues with fogging, water spots or image degradation afterwards.
 The fast-focus eyepiece and reticle-focusing controls are just cherries on top of the proverbial ice cream.

 Product Highlights

-I want to especially point out the top-notch adjustment or it’s that the Crossfire II comes with.
+I want to especially point out the top-notch adjustment turrets that the Crossfire II comes with.
 When you need to adjust your scope for windage or elevation, you can rest assured this scope has comfortable, easy-to-adjust tools to get the job done.
+The turret adjustments tracked accurately and consistently with audible clicks.
+I had no issues dialing in my shots for elevation or windage out to 300 yards.
 They click audibly so you can make your adjustments while keeping your eyes on your target.

 Common Problems and How to Deal with Them